randyf333/AI-ApplicationsProject/README.md

 ### Modeling
 To predict Severity, we tested three different models and compared performance for each: Random Forest, XGBoost, and an attention based neural network.
 These models represent three increasing levels of complexity.
 Random Forest is a well established ensemble method that is often used as a starting point for tabular prediction tasks.
 It provides fast training times and interpretable feature splits, so it served as a strong baseline for us.
 XGBoost is a gradient boosted decision tree model that is well known for state of the art performance on structured datasets.
 It builds trees sequentially and corrects previous mistakes at each iteration, which typically results in higher accuracy than Random Forest when the underlying relationships are non linear.
 Finally, after covering neural networks in class, we implemented an attention based neural network as our deep learning alternative.
 Attention architectures have recently become popular across many domains because they can learn how to focus on the most informative parts of the input.
 For a task like accident severity prediction, the ability to assign higher weight to certain weather, spatial, or roadway conditions has the potential to reveal patterns that models based on fixed tree splits may miss.
 This network allowed us to explore whether a more flexible model could provide further gains and whether attention weights could provide useful insight into which features mattered most during prediction.

 Our goal in comparing these three models was to find the ideal balance between predictive performance, runtime feasibility on our laptops without access to high end GPUs, and interpretability.
 Each model gave us different strengths.
 Random Forest trained quickly and served as a reference point for improvement.
-XGBoost offered strong performance with moderate training time and produced clear feature importance values.
+XGBoost offered strong performance with moderate training time and produced clear feature importance values (as shown in the Evaluation section).
 The attention based network required much longer for training and more tuning, but it allowed us to examine model behaviour through the lens of learned attention weights.
 By choosing these three models, we were able to evaluate traditional ensemble methods alongside a modern deep learning architecture and identify which approach was most practical and effective for our data.

 To train our models, we utilized Sci-kit learn for random forest and xgboost, and tensorflow/keras for the neural network.
 Our train-test split was a stratified 70/30 split.

 # Evaluation & Analysis:
-Notes
-+ Explanation of evaluation metrics and why we picked the ones we picked
-+ evaluation metrics of final model and real-world interpretation metrics (what do they tell us?)
-+ feature importance comparison of 3 initial models (maybe move the comparison ones up to other section)
-+ feature importance of final model
-+ runtime comparison of 3 initial models
-+ runtime of final model
-+ decision threshold discussion and real-world interpretation

 To evaluate the models, we focused on macro-F1 score rather than accuracy.
 Accuracy treats all errors the same and can be misleading when the distribution of predicted classes is unbalanced or when certain types of mistakes are more harmful.
 In our context, failing to correctly identify a moderate or severe accident is much more costly than misclassifying a minor one.
 The macro-F1 score averages precision and recall for each class equally, so performance on the high-impact cases contributes just as much as the common ones.
 This provides a more honest assessment of real-world usefulness.

 Below is a summary of each of the models and their performance: